logiculCode/projects/README.md

 # projects
-This contains all the mini projects I'll be working on Here is th elink URL: https://roadmap.sh/projects/single-page-cv
+This contains all the mini projects I'll be working on
+# make sure to use a live server for it to work well
+# Here is the project page URL:
+https://roadmap.sh/projects/single-page-cv